tigerbeetle/tigerbeetle/docs/internals/sync.md

 A checkpoint identifier is attached to the following message types:
 - `command=commit`: Current checkpoint identifier of sender.
 - `command=ping`: Current checkpoint identifier of sender.
+- `command=prepare`: The attached checkpoint id is the checkpoint id during which the corresponding prepare was originally prepared.
 - `command=prepare_ok`: The attached checkpoint id is the checkpoint id during which the corresponding prepare was originally prepared.
 - `command=request_sync_checkpoint`: Requested checkpoint identifier.
 - `command=request_sync_free_set`: Requested checkpoint identifier.